ashleychontos/pySYD/docs/index.rst

 .. include:: CONTRIBUTORS.rst

-Plus we have many amazing collaborators that have helped with the development of the software, and in particular, the improvements which have ultimately made ``pySYD`` more user-friendly.
-So many thanks to:
+Plus we have many amazing collaborators that have helped with the development of the software, especially with the improvements that have ultimately made ``pySYD`` more user-friendly.
+Many thanks to:

 .. include:: COLLABORATORS.rst